alphagov/csw-infra/README.md

 ### Creating an environment

-1. Create a folder for your environment
+1. Create a folder in tools/csw/environments for your environment your name for a dev env or uat, qa, prod...

-	`mkdir uat`
-	`cd uat`

-2. Copy the variables.tf and secrets folder from /env
+2. Copy the tfvars files from example environment and populate the <placeholders>
-3. Customize the variables file

-	1. Add your environment name as a prefix
-	2. Add the next available subnet range to all the CIDRs
-	3. Add a default RDS root password in secrets

-4. Symlink terraform files into your environment

-	`ln -fs ../terraform/*.tf .`

-5. Initialise terraform

-	`terraform init`

-6. Run terraform
+Environments are ignored by default except for the placeholder example_environment.

+*TODO We need to find a way to store and share the tfvars file for test and production environments*

+### Initialising or switching environment

+Change directory to `tools/csw`

+`terraform init -backend-config=environments/<your env>/backend.tfvars -var-file=environments/<your env>/apply.tfvars -reconfigure`

+Because it's running in the same folder if you go switch the apply.tfvars for a different env you first need to tell terraform to use the different backend-config and -reconfigure makes it reload the backend state if it's already defined

+### Test the configuration

+Change directory to `tools/csw`

-	`terraform apply`
+`terraform plan -var-file=environments/<your env>/apply.tfvars`

-7. Delete your environment
+If init runs successfully without errors you should be OK to apply

+### Apply the configuration

+Change directory to `tools/csw`

-	`terraform destroy`
+`terraform apply -var-file=environments/<your env>/apply.tfvars`